peterpot/openath.github.io/standards.md

 tags: standards
 ---

-# The importance of open standards
+# The huge importance of open standards

 Lots of people are building systems to manage parts of the sport.
 No one system will ever do it all.
 It would be a huge step forward if we could agree common interchange formats.